Matthew Brisbane: Sealing

 During the voyage around the South Orkney Islands the expedition had tried sealing but with little success.
 In February, with the season drawing short, Weddell made the decision to head North toward South Georgia.
 After spending a month there, the two ships sailed to the Falkland Islands to spend the winter.
 Whilst the Jane was prepared for winter gales, the Beaufoy was used to scout for fur seals.
 In October, the decision was made to sail south again to the South Orkney Islands but found the conditions were terrible with both vessels damaged by ice and the men frostbitten.
 Both set sail North for Tierra del Fuego and continued sealing along the Patagonian coast.
-The ships them split up, with Brisbane sailing for the Falkland Islands and South Georgia in January.
+The ships then split up, with Brisbane sailing for the Falkland Islands and South Georgia in January.
 The two intended to rendezvous in March off the coast of Patagonia but, having missed each other, sailed back to London.
 Brisbane in the Beaufoy arrived there on 20 June 1824, some two weeks before Weddell.

 On 23 August 1824, Brisbane set sail in the Beaufoy for another sealing voyage along the Patagonian coast and the Falkland Islands.
 On 15 January 1826, the Beaufoy set sail to return to England arriving on 29 March 1826.